 At Langley, service learning isn’t just a checkbox on an application.
 Working to improve others’ lives — whether next door or on the other side of the world — is essential to living our school’s philosophy.
-Your child grows as a citizen and individual by donating food and clothing, reading to students at local schools, coordinating on-campus recycling efforts, working with students with disabilities, supporting our American Legion neighbors, and engaging in countless other endeavors that spur compassionate action and enduring self-awareness.
+Students grow as citizens and leaders as they conceptualize, organize, and take part in a variety of projects, including reading to students at local schools, coordinating on-campus recycling efforts, working with students with disabilities, supporting our American Legion neighbors, and engaging in countless other endeavors that spur compassionate action and enduring self-awareness.

 Moving into high school, your student is already a citizen of the world who empathetically and effectively listens, analyzes, cooperates, and leads.